bluerocktel/sellsy-client/README.md

 - [License](#license)

-⚠️ This client helps you query the Sellsy API V2.
+⚠️ Warning: This client helps you query the Sellsy API V2 ONLY.
-If you're looking for a client for the API V1, checkout [TeknooSoftware/sellsy-client](https://github.com/TeknooSoftware/sellsy-client) instead.
+If you're looking to query V1, checkout [TeknooSoftware/sellsy-client](https://github.com/TeknooSoftware/sellsy-client) instead.

 ## Introduction
 <a name="introduction"></a>